 Goa in monsoons was magical especially if you go south.
 We went to Ooty in Feb, (the season there begins almost in April/May) also recently Hampi in January (just after the New Year season) and there are so many examples to give.

-If you can manage leaves then travelling off-season can help save so much, and also allow you to enjoy the place without much of tourist intrusion 😇 Think about all those Instagram worthy pics without a soul around!⠀⠀⠀⠀⠀⠀⠀⠀
+If you can manage leaves then traveling off-season can help save so much, and also allow you to enjoy the place without much tourist intrusion 😇 Think about all those Instagram-worthy pics without a soul around!⠀⠀⠀⠀⠀⠀⠀⠀

 Since we all are being at home taking care of ourselves and the others in this #COVID19 situation, this blog was created for two reasons-

 1. To share our best practices with you'll and give you travel bugs some good travel content to consume and save for later.